 - In Piers Anthony's Bio of a Space Tyrant series, which is presented as being the title character's memoirs edited for publication by his daughter, the final chapter of the last book rather unexpectedly ends with his death, which he narrates in detail.
 This is followed by an afterword by the daughter, which is mostly a "Where Are They Now?"
 Epilogue but also explains that he did write most of the memoir while he was alive, leaving it off just before he embarked on the journey on which he died, and that after she began editing the manuscript, she found the final chapter on her desk one morning, rather spookily written in her own handwriting...

-- The Brazilian novel The Posthumous Memoirs of Brás Cubas (also known in English as Epitaph of a Small Winner) by Machado de Assis, which the protagonist opens by dedicating "to the first worm who eats my corpse". (and in the trend set by Pride and Prejudice and Zombies, received the version Undead Memoirs of Brás Cubas)
+- The Brazilian novel The Posthumous Memoirs of Brás Cubas (also known in English as Epitaph of a Small Winner) by Machado de Assis, which the protagonist opens by dedicating his memoirs "to the first worm who eats my corpse", is a classic example.
+The novel begins with Brás narrating his funeral and death, as well as his journey to the Afterlife, before he focus on his life by starting with his birth and continuing from there.
+(In the trend set by Pride and Prejudice and Zombies, it even received the version Undead Memoirs of Brás Cubas)

 - In The Book Of Skulls by Robert Silverberg, two of the four narrators are dead by the end of the story, yet they still narrate the events leading up to their death, leaving the reader wondering who it is to whom they were actually talking.